 - 1. Letters of support for the candidate project (optional). - 2.
 Geotechnical\materials reports for all applicable candidate projects (e.g., widening, intersection improvement, new roadway).
-The reports should contain sufficient detail for an accurate assessment of improvements needed and costs, since funding will be jeopardized if a project is unable to meet proposed schedule and costs. - 3.
-Preliminary plans, if available for the project.
-The plans (1"=40' preferred) should include: - a.
-Existing and proposed right-of-way (include plat maps and legal descriptions for proposed acquisitions). - b.
-Agency boundaries, dimensions and station numbers. - c.
-Existing and proposed project features such as: pavement width and edge of pavement, curb, gutter and sidewalk, raised median, driveway reconstruction, signal pole locations, etc. - d.
-Typical cross sections. - e.
-Proposed striping.
+The reports should contain sufficient detail for an accurate assessment of improvements needed and costs, since funding will be jeopardized if a project is unable to meet proposed schedule and costs. - Preliminary plans, if available for the project.
+The plans (1"=40' preferred) should 3. include: - Existing and proposed right-of-way (include plat maps and legal descriptions a. for proposed acquisitions). - b.
+Agency boundaries, dimensions and station numbers. - Existing and proposed project features such as: pavement width and edge of C. pavement, curb, gutter and sidewalk, raised median, driveway reconstruction, signal pole locations, etc. - d.
+Typical cross sections. - Proposed striping. e.